Jumping-For-Joy/frontEndRepo/README.md

 #### Functionality/Features
 The key features of this application will be:
 1. User authentication - to enhance site security.
-2. Account roles - provide full CRUD authority to an administrator to manage jumping castle listings and booking information.
+2. Full authority to an administrator to manage jumping castle listings and booking information.
 At this point in the business model, there isn't really need for a customer account.
 However, there could potentially be in the future  if the client wanted an online checkout feature, for example.
-Since user authentication is a feature that is being built regardless, it would be wise to include roles at the same time so the application is adapatable and scalable.
+Since user authentication is a feature that is being built regardless, we have included a boolean value for admin in the database that enables scalability in the future.
-3. List castles for hire - in the style of a traditional e-commerce store, each jumping castle will have its own page with all the relevant details for the customer to browse.
+3. List jumping castles for hire - in the style of e-commerce store, each jumping castle will have its own page with all the relevant details for the customer to browse.
 Instead of a 'shop now' button, there will be a 'request to book' button, where the customer will then fill out a form to make a booking request.
 4. Submit a booking request - customers are able to send through a booking request for their jumping castle of choice.
 This will be executed by submitting a form with the required details (customer name, customer email, date of booking, booking duration, booking address, notes, chosen jumping castle).
 It was determined in discussion with the client that it would be better to make booking requests as opposed to a calendar/event like system, so the client could approve bookings on a case by case basis.
 As our client attends the hire site and sets the castles up herself, automating a schedule is not practical because each setup and travel time could be different which would require manual blocking/unblocking of availabilities on the customer-visible calendar.
 The pros and cons of using a form/request system were discussed with the client.

     **Pros:**